Sayeem2004/MskCmd/README.md

 # Installation

-`git clone git@github.com:Sayeem2004/ZSH.git; cd ZSH;` Clones and enters the repository.
+`git clone git@github.com:Sayeem2004/ZSH.git && cd ZSH` Clones and enters the repository.

 `make` Installs the project and all dependencies.